Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 Pro tips:

-• Brevity is non-negotiable.
-No executive reads a 200-word cold email.
-Keep every email under 60 words.
+- Brevity is non-negotiable.
+No executive reads a 200-word cold email — keep every email under 60 words and never start with "I."

-• The redirect ask in the final email ("Who is the right person?") often works better than the direct ask for a meeting.
-Executives delegate — let them.
+- The redirect ask in the final email ("Who is the right person?") often works better than a direct meeting ask — executives delegate, let them.

 Cadence 10: Multi-Threading Cadence